Howard Ferguson: Other issues

 The Tories remained hostile to labour and immigrants and were not prepared to provide social relief when the Great Depression threw thousands out of work and into poverty.
 The Ferguson government also opposed federal government plans for an old-age pension.

+Posthumous Honours

+In September of 1949, the Kemptville Nursery located in Ferguson's home town of Kemptville was renamed to the Ferguson Forest Center in honour of Ferguson.

 Later life

 In December 1930, Ferguson left provincial politics to accept an appointment as Canadian High Commissioner in London.
 He was succeeded as party leader and premier by George Stewart Henry.

 From 1945 to 1946, he served as Chancellor of the University of Western Ontario.

 He also gave his name to the Ferguson Block, a government office building at Queen's Park in Toronto as well as the residence cafeteria at University College in the University of Toronto, which is called the Howard Ferguson Dining Hall.
 A University College scholarship is named after him.

 Ferguson died on February 21, 1946, in Toronto.